-The movie group meets for Tuesday matinees usually at the Cineplex on Montrose Ave in Niagara Falls, occasionally we go to the Pen Centre.
+The movie group meets for Tuesday matinees at the Cineplex on Montrose Ave in Niagara Falls or at the Seaway Mall in Welland, occasionally we go to the Pen Centre or to the Performing Arts Centre (PAC) on St Paul St. in St Catharines.
 Anyone can suggest a movie and we see movies based on what’s playing.
 So please send me an email if you hear of a movie that you would like to see.

 Where we meet:

-As noted above, we meet at the Cineplex on Montrose Ave. in Niagara Falls; (sometimes at the Pen Centre) carpooling is encouraged, and we often have dinner together at a restaurant in Fonthill.
+As noted above, we meet at the chosen theatre and carpooling is encouraged, and we occasionally have dinner together at a restaurant in Fonthill.